jerome-trc/biomorph/ATTRIB.md

 VOLLFIRE is courtesy of EA Digital Illusions CE AB.

+ARCAREDY is courtesy of YouTube user [The Sound Channel](https://www.youtube.com/channel/UCB9HQvoKSfE1_06rUyNV6yg), provided under no license.
+No credit to a source is given by the uploader.

 "m60-1.wav" (HVBRFIRE) and "deagle.wav" (HANDCANN) are courtesy of ZDoom forum user Joblez_I.

 Impactor Gauntlet sounds are courtesy of Capcom Co., Ltd.

+ELECPUFF is courtesy of the Librequake Project.

 ["low gong bash"](https://freesound.org/people/hiddenpersuader/sounds/155460/) (replaces DSSECRET) by freesound user [hiddenpersuader](https://freesound.org/people/hiddenpersuader/) is licensed under Creative Commons 0.